-The MRCC conducted its annual review of the Company's executive compensation program for 2022 and did not recommend any systemic changes.
-Set out below are the fees paid to Mercer for their services in 2022 relating to their review of the 2021 CD&A. The MRCC pre-approves all services performed by Mercer at the request of management.
+The MRCC conducted its annual review of the Company's executive compensation program for 2023 and did not recommend any systemic changes.
+Set out below are the fees paid to Mercer for their services in 2022 and 2023 relating to their annual review of the Company's executive compensation program.
+The MRCC pre-approves all services performed by Mercer at the request of management.

-2022 Fees
+2022 Fees 2023 Fees

-Executive compensation-related fee \$16,210
+Executive compensation-related fee \$16,210 \$37,364

-All other fees Nil
+All other fees Nil Nil